turingschool/backend-curriculum-site/module2/lessons/model_testing_in_sinatra.md

 **STEP 1**: Install rspec

-Add the following line to your `Gemfile`
+Add the following line to to `:development` section of your `Gemfile`

 ```ruby
 gem 'rspec'